sbb-design-systems/lyne-components/src/components/sbb-time-input/readme.md

 The initial value can be set using the `value` property (string) of the `input`or the `setValueAsDate()` method of the `sbb-time-input`.

 When the input changes, if it is valid, the component updates the `value` of the `input`.

 To get the value as a `Date` object, the `getValueAsDate()` method of the `sbb-time-input` can be called.
 The date is constructed like following: the start date is set to 01.01.1970, 00:00:00 UTC, then the typed hours and minuted are added, e.g.: with a value of `12:34`, the `getValueAsDate()` will be 01.01.1970, 12:34:00 UTC.

-If the value is invalid because not real (e.g., 12:61 or 25:30), the component does not format the `value`, and will return `null` if  `getValueAsDate()` was called.
+If the value is invalid because not real (e.g. 12:61 or 25:30), the component does not format the `value`, and will return `null` if  `getValueAsDate()` was called.

 ### Format example